MikaelSkog/ros-yolov8-predict/README.md

    ```

 ## Usage
-Before starting the node, make sure that images are first being published to the ROS topic `/flir_camera/image_raw/compressed`.
+Before starting the node, make sure that images are being published to the ROS topic `/flir_camera/image_raw/compressed`.

-To run the node:
+To run the node, execute the following command from the directory containing your YOLOv8 model with the name `last.pt`:
 ```
 rosrun yolo_predict predict.py
 ```